ShivankK26/Router-Academy-Courses/docs/router-nitro/Using Asset Transfer SDK - Part 2.md

 const pathfinder = new Pathfinder(Network.Testnet, YOUR_WIDGET_ID);
 ```

-### 4. Main Function
+### 3. Main Function

 #### Description:

-Define a main function where asset swapping operations will be organized and executed.
+Define a <code>main</code> Function where Asset Swapping Operations will be Organized and Executed.

 #### Example: